 To qualify as a REIT, we are required to distribute at least 90% of our taxable income, irrespective of our available cash or outstanding obligations.
 To continue to qualify as a REIT, we currently are required to distribute to our shareholders with respect to each year at least 90% of our taxable income, excluding net capital gain (with respect to our taxable years that ended prior to January 1, 2001, we were required to distribute 95% of the amount to so qualify).
 In addition, we will be subject to a 4% nondeductible excise tax on the amount, if any, by which distributions made by us with respect to the calendar year are less than the sum of 85% of our ordinary income and 95% of our capital gain net income for that year and any undistributed taxable income from prior periods.
 We intend to make distributions to our shareholders to comply with the distribution requirement and to avoid the nondeductible excise tax and will rely for this purpose on distributions from the Operating Partnership.
-However, there are differences in timing between our recognition of taxable income will be "phantom" income, which is taxable income that is not matched by cash flow or EBITDA to us.
+However, there are differences in timing between our recognition of taxable income and our receipt of cash available for distribution due to, among other things, the seasonality of the lodging industry and the fact that some taxable income will be "phantom" income, which is taxable income that is not matched by cash flow or EBITDA to us.
 Due to some transactions entered into in years prior to the REIT conversion, we expect to recognize substantial amounts of "phantom" income.
 There is a distinct possibility that these timing differences could require us to borrow funds or to issue additional equity to enable us to meet the distribution requirement and, therefore, to maintain our REIT status, and to avoid the nondeductible excise tax.
 In addition, because the REIT distribution requirements prevent us from retaining earnings, we will generally be required to refinance debt that matures with additional debt or equity.
-We cannot assure you that any of these sources of funds, if available at all, would be sufficient to meet our distribution and tax obligations.
+We cannot assure you that any of these sources of funds, if available at all, would be sufficient to meet our